 The bamboo sticks swing like pendulums, smacking the red plastic ball which skitters and soars from one end of the field to the other.
 The two mounted umpires control each seven-minute chukka from the backs of their own horses.
 Like weathered gauchos in striped referee jerseys, they pivot and gallop with the best of the players, tooting their whistles at the first signs of trouble.

-Cup is surely one of the frostiest, most outlandish sporting events in the world — and had its icy beginnings when the old tourism director of St Moritz decided a new annual event should take place to celebrate the centenary of the nearby Cresta Club.
+The Snow Polo World Cup, one of the frostiest, most outlandish sporting events in the world, had its icy beginnings when the old tourism director of St Moritz decided a new annual event should take place to celebrate the centenary of the nearby Cresta Club.
+Today, it’s more exciting and anticipated than ever.

 The goals mount with the tension and the crowd jostles for the best views.
 Padded silver jumpsuits, Moncler jackets and towering hats vie for views of clashes, crashes and falls onto the ice.